Internal Communication ~ 17 min

 Don’t be aloof

-The most important task for an effective communication plan is to listen before talking.
+The most important task for an effective internal communication plan is to listen before talking.
 Do not stay far-removed in your communication “ivory tower” but rather get in touch with employees, teams, departments, colleagues, managers, and top leaders.

 Collect feedback and ideas.
 Verify if your assumptions were correct or if you need to adjust them.
 Detect problems and questions—your communication will be enriched.

-The right strategy is critical to keeping internal communications running effectively and smoothly, but without the right tools, all the strategy in the world won’t make a difference.
+The right strategy is critical to keeping internal communications running effectively and smoothly, but without the right communication tools, all the strategy in the world won’t make a difference.
 An employee communication platform like Sociabble empowers companies to put their strategy into action and see tangible results.

 With Sociabble acting as your central employee communication hub, you can: